rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

 ## The TDD Cycle

 1. `Write a test` -
 In TDD a new feature begins by writing a test.
-Write a test that can clearly defines a function or one that provides an improvement to a function.
-It is important the developer clearly understands the features' specification and requirements or the function could be wrong from the get-go.
+Write a test that clearly defines a function or one that provides an improvement to an existing function.
+It's important the developer clearly understands the features specification and requirements, or the feature could be wrong from the get-go.

 2. `Test Fails` -
 When a test is first implemented it is expected to fail.
 This failure validates the test is working correctly as the feature is yet to be implemented.

 3. `Write code to make test pass` -
 This step involves implementing the feature to pass the failed test.
-Code written at this stage may pass the test in an inelegant way, however this is acceptable as TDD is a recursive cycle which includes code refactoring.
+Code written at this stage may be inelegant and still pass the test, however this is acceptable as TDD is a recursive cycle which includes code refactoring.

 4. `Code Passes tests` -
 If all tests pass, the developer can be confident that the new code meets the test requirements.

 5. `Refactor` -
 The refactoring step will allow the developer to clean up their code without changing its behaviour.
-This ensures it still passes all the tests.
+Not changing the behaviour should ensure the tests still pass.
 The process of refactoring can include; removal of duplication, renaming of Object, class, module, variable and method names to clearly represent their current purpose and use, decoupling of functionality and increasing code cohesion.

 6. `Repeat` -
 Starting with another new test, the cycle is then repeated to push forward the functionality.
 The size of the steps should always be small, with as few as 1 to 10 edits between each test run.
 If new code does not rapidly satisfy a new test, or other tests fail unexpectedly, the programmer should undo or revert in preference to excessive debugging.